Toastmaster Club Meetings

 Typical club meeting activities

-The atmosphere is always supportive, and usually light-hearted.
+The atmosphere is always supportive and friendly.

 Many Roles in a Meeting